MCHS Junior Hosts Car Show In Honor Of Brother Diagnosed With Kawasaki Disease

-ANDERSON -- McDonald County High School junior Kaitlyn Mustain will host a car show at the school Oct.
-26 from 3 to 6 p.m.
+ANDERSON -- McDonald County High School junior Kaitlyn Mustain will host a car show at the school on Oct.
+29 from 3 to 6 p.m.
 Proceeds from Mustain's event will go to the Kawasaki Kids Foundation, a foundation that hits close to home.

 Kawasaki disease is a condition that causes inflammation in the walls of blood vessels.
 According to the Centers for Disease Control and Prevention, "KD is a leading cause of acquired heart disease in the United States.
 Serious complications include coronary artery dilatations and aneurysms."

-"It's a disease that can affect the heart, I know with my brother it affected some of his arteries," Mustain said.
-"It can cause permanent damage to the heart sometimes," Mustain said, looking small behind the gray table she laid her hands upon.
+"It's a disease that can affect the heart.
+I know with my brother, it affected some of his arteries," Mustain said.
+"It can cause permanent damage to the heart sometimes," Mustain said, looking small behind the gray table upon which she laid her hands.

 "It's definitely put a big stressor on my stepmom," Mustain said.
 "And just having to constantly go to appointments, he has to get super long checkups, and then sometimes they have to take him to the lab and perform procedures."

-Mustain said her goal with the car show is to raise money for the Kawasaki Kids Foundation as well as bring more awareness to the disease.
-Mustain added her brother was excited when learning about his sister's project, a project being done as an individual service project for National Honor Society.
+Mustain said her goal with the car show is to raise money for the Kawasaki Kids Foundation, as well as bring more awareness to the disease.
+Mustain added that her brother was excited when learning about his sister's project, a project being done as an individual service project for the National Honor Society.

 "He's definitely super excited that I'm doing something that is about him," Mustain said.
 "I think he was surprised that this is centered around his disease specifically."

-Note: Editor's Note: The following story ran in the Oct.
-20 issue of McDonald County Press, but with the incorrect date of the car show.
-The car show will be held Saturday, Oct.
-29, at McDonald County High School.